 18a VI.
-Danger Signal Number Six 17b) from intens coast west poort will experience severe weather a storm, of slight or moderate sity that is expected to cross the to the north of the port (to the of the port in the case of Mangla) I speed same as in Signal No. V))))) 19a VII.
-Danger Signal Number Seven 18b) from that is poort will experience severe weather a storm of slight or moderate intensity s expected to cross over or near to ort (wind speed as in Signal No. V))) 20a VIII.
-Great Danger Signal Number Eight 19b) from exper of the case surfa or se coort will experience severe weather a storm of great intensity that is cted to cross the coast to the south e port (to the east of the port in the of Mangla) (severe cyclonic storm with ce winds 89-118 km/h.
-(48-63 knots) vere cyclonic storm of hurricane sity with winds 119 km/h.
-(64 knots) ove)))))))) These signals indicate that the port itself and the ships in it are in danger 21a IX.
-Great Danger Signal Number Nine 20b) from expe- of the coort will experience severe weather a storm of great intensity that is cted to cross the coast to the north e port (to the east of the port in the of Mangla) (wind speed same as in Signal //III)))))
+Danger Signal Number Six 17b ) The port will experience severe weather from a storm, of slight or moderate intensity that is expected to cross the coast to the north of the port (to the west of the port in the case of Mangla) (wind speed same as in Signal No. V) ) ) ) ) 19a VII.
+Danger Signal Number Seven 18b ) The port will experience severe weather from a storm of slight or moderate intensity that is expected to cross over or near to the port (wind speed as in Signal No. V) ) ) ) 20a VIII.
+Great Danger Signal Number Eight 19b ) The port will experience severe weather from a storm of great intensity that is expected to cross the coast to the south of the port (to the east of the port in the case of Mangla) (severe cyclonic storm with surface winds 89-118 km/h.
+(48-63 knots) or severe cyclonic storm of hurricane intensity with winds 119 km/h.
+(64 knots) or above) ) ) ) ) ) ) ) ) These signals indicate that the port itself and the ships in it are in danger 21a IX.
+Great Danger Signal Number Nine 20b ) The port will experience severe weather from a storm of great intensity that is expected to cross the coast to the north of the port (to the east of the port in the case of Mangla) (wind speed same as in Signal No. VIII) ) ) ) )